Kayah State Hluttaw

 Kayah State Hluttaw (ကယားပြည်နယ်လွှတ်တော်) is the legislature of the Burmese state of Kayah State.
 It is a unicameral body, consisting of 20 members, including 15 elected members and 5 military representatives.
 As of February 2016, the Hluttaw was led by speaker Hla Htwe of the National League for Democracy (NLD).

-The first election for Kayah State Hluttaw was held in November 2010 and all seats elected were from USDP.
-In 2015 general election, the National League for Democracy (NLD) won the most contested seats in the legislature.
+The first election for Kayah State Hluttaw was held in November 2010 and all seats elected were from Union Solidarity and Development Party.
+In 2015 general election, the NLD won the most contested seats (11 out of 15 contested seats) in the legislature.

 Ethnic Affair Minister is elected from USDP in 2015.